-How to Buff
+How to Buff Laminate Flooring

 Clean your laminate floor thoroughly with water and a sponge, and allow it to dry completely before attempting to buff out any scratches.
 For spray-on scratch treatments, simply spray the scratched surface with the treatment, and buff the liquid out of the laminate with a clean lint-free cloth.
-For repair kits, you may need to mix one of the included pigments with the paste before applying the mixture to match your floor -- unless you have a pre-colored paste.
+For repair kits, you may need to mix one of the included pigments with the paste before applying the mixture to match your floor — unless you have a pre-colored paste.

-Avoid the need to buff out scratches by taking simple preventive measures.
+Avoid the need to buff out scratches by taking simple maintenance measures.
 Prevent small scratches and nicks caused by day-to-day wear with daily maintenance, such as vacuuming, sweeping and dust mopping.
 Use entrance mats to prevent scratches caused by excess dirt and debris.
 Place felt pads under furniture legs, and avoid dragging heavy objects across the floor.